coderaiser/putout/README.md

 ### Babel plugins list

-Here you can find `babel plugins` which feets the most main purpose of `putout` and advised to use:
+Here you can find `babel plugins` which feats the most main purpose of 🐊**Putout** and advised to use:

 <details><summary><a href="https://babeljs.io/docs/en/babel-plugin-transform-inline-consecutive-adds">transform-inline-consecutive-adds</a></summary>